dev-night/dev-night.github.io/content/_index.md

     If that sounds all new to you just bring your laptop.
 </div> -->

-- Date: 18.08.2020
+- Date: 15.09.2020
 - Place: Online
-- Time: 19:15
+- Time: 19:00
-- Topic: #046 /dev/night/online - Async PHP with Swoole
+- Topic: #047 /dev/night/online - Setting sail with TailwindCSS
 <!-- - Pizza and [Mate](http://www.clubmate.de/)! -->
 - Meetup: [meetup.com/dev_night](https://meetup.com/dev_night)
 - Contact: [dev-night@tradebyte.com](mailto:dev-night@tradebyte.com)
 - Twitter: [@dev_night](https://twitter.com/dev_night)
 - Hashtag: [#devnight](https://twitter.com/search?q=%23devnight&src=hash)

-This will be an online event!
-The link to join: https://join.dev-night.io/

-[Juan](https://github.com/juan-morales) will introduce us to the asynchronous world of PHP with the [Swoole](https://www.swoole.co.uk/) framework.

-Swoole is an event-driven asynchronous and coroutine-based framework for writing high-performance PHP code.
-It is implemented as a PHP extension and is written in C and C++.

-Coroutines can be thought of as ultra-lightweight threads, and you can easily create thousands of coroutines in a single process.

-Swoole claims: “Compared with other async programming frameworks or softwares such as Nginx, Tornado, Node.js, Swoole has the built-in PHP coroutine and async support, multiple threads I/O modules. [...]
-Swoole PHP network framework enhances the efficiency of R&D team, allowing them to focus on the development of innovative products.”

-Juan will explain to us the fundamentals of this framework and walk you through examples and bring some light on the performance claims.
+[Ramesh](https://twitter.com/mhetreramesh) will introduce us to [TailwindCSS](https://tailwindcss.com/) which is a utility-first CSS framework for rapidly building custom designs.

+TailwindCSS claims:

+> "Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override."

+First, Ramesh will explain what utility-first means and how you can get started with TailwindCSS.
+This will be followed by real examples and how you can extend TailwindCSS to fit your needs.

+If you want to participate in the online event and ask questions live, please join our Slack where the link to join the event will be published.

 <!-- [**We will also livestream the event!**](https://stream.dev-night.io) -->